 Summer Teen Eco Program

 This teen program features wide variety of activities and fantastic field trips that your teen is sure to love!
 We offer a multitude of different programs which are flexible with your teens busy summer schedule.
 The teen summer program is now a weekly program.
-Register for 3 weeks or more and receive a Multiweek discount!
-Discount does not apply to the following Specialty weeks of June 26 – 30 and Ocean Quest.
+Register for 3 weeks (regular weeks) or more and receive a Multiweek discount!
+Discount does not apply to any of the Specialty weeks, including Ocean Quest.

-Now Individual weeks all Summer Long! – Teens can participate in weekly programs all summer long.
-This program will be a combination of the following activities.
+Weekly Options all Summer Long! – Teens can participate in weekly programs all summer long.
+This program will be a combination of volunteer work within the assigned cabin groups and activities or field trips designed specifically for teens.
 Teens will be assigned to a camper group (ages 5 – 9) which they will work alongside certified teachers and college students guiding campers through a series of outdoor activities.
 The time that they work with the groups they earn community service hours for high school.
-In addition, they come together with the Teen Eco coordinator and participate in the following activities:
+In addition, they will come together with the Teen Eco coordinator and participate in a variety of activites or field trips.

 Environmental Science: Discover Florida’s ecosystems, Marine Biology, Renewable Energy, & Conservation Efforts

 Team building: Fun, innovative activities that include Character Development, Leadership Skills, Problem Solving, etc.

 Outdoor Skills: Getting to know the world around you through Orienteering, Medicinal Plants, Primitive Cooking, Wildlife Identification, etc.

 Engaging Onsite Activities – Teens will participate in some of the activities done during the weekly programs.
 Activities such as environmental science projects, creative and hands on art projects, and outdoor skills will be done during the second half of their day.